Documentation

 which states that “the average molecular kinetic energy is directly proportional to the absolute temperature for an ideal gas”\(^5\).
 The thermal conductivity is independent of the pressure and increases with the root of the temperature.

-This theory is pretty hard to understand for objects other than metals.
-And for fluids, it is even more difficult because there is no simple theory.
+Heat transfer via conduction in solid matter is more straightforward.
 In nonmetallic components, heat transfers via lattice vibrations (Phonon).
-The thermal conductivity transferred by phonons also exists in metals but is surpassed by the conductivity of electrons.
+The thermal conductivity transferred by phonons also exists in metals, but the more dominant form of conducted heat is via the high-conductivity electrons.

 The low thermal conductivity of insulating materials like polystyrene or glass wool is based on the principle of low thermal conductivity of air (or any other gas).
 The following table lists some of the commonly used elements/materials and their thermal conductivities: